Summary:

 • Muslim are allowed to drive sexual pleasure from the prisoner virgin girls with ‘penetration’ the same night, without giving them any time to mourn their dead family members.

-• And as far as the prisoner women are concerned, who already have husbands, then penetration in their vaginas is not allowed.
+• And as far as the captive women are concerned, who already have husbands, then penetration in their vaginas is not allowed.
 But still, Muslims are allowed to undress them and to take all kinds of sexual pleasures with their naked bodies except for penetration.

 وقال عطاء لا بأس أن يصيب من جاريته الحامل ما دون الفرج